If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Don’t lose your marble over stains — we’ll show you how to remove them.

-Keep reading for the best methods for keeping this natural and timeless stone in mint condition.
+Keep reading to learn the best methods for restoring your stone and keeping it in mint condition.

 Key Takeaways